-- On 12 December 2019, the Dominican Republic's Senate approved the General Law of the National Budget for the year 2020.
+- ▶ On 12 December 2019, the Dominican Republic's Senate approved the General Law of the National Budget for 2020.
 The bill has been submitted to the Chamber of Deputies for approval.
 Its accompanying report proposes the imposition of an indirect tax, such as a VAT or an excise tax, on the sale of digital content through international platforms.
 Taxing the sale of digital content is intended to increase tax revenue, a goal of the national tax policy for 2020.
-This measure was influenced by the recommendations of the Economic Commission for Latin America and the Caribbean. - ▶ The Senate is reviewing a draft bill that would establish a special temporary tax regime to allow taxpayers to declare or reassess the value of certain assets and pay a reduced tax rate of 3% on the value of those assets.
+This measure was influenced by the recommendations of the Economic Commission for Latin America and the Caribbean. - ▶ The Senate approved a draft bill that would establish a special temporary tax regime to allow taxpayers to declare or reassess the value of certain assets and pay a reduced tax rate of 3% on the value of those assets.
 This bill is intended as an incentive to encourage transparency in light of Law 155-07, Against Money Laundering and Financing of Terrorism, which entered into force in 2017.
 Assets that could be declared or reassessed under this special tax regime would include cash deposited in financial institutions, securities, movable and immovable property, inventories and any other equity, provided that the reassessment results in a reduction of assets.
+The bill still must be submitted before the Chamber of Representatives for evaluation and approval. - The Dominican Customs Authorities issued General Ruling No. 02-2019, which regulates the exportation process for merchandise and provides significant guidance relating to the different exportation processes and other related processes in the Dominican Republic.
+General Ruling 02-2019 entered into force on 8 January 2020. - The Dominican tax authorities issued Notice No. 59-19, which informs withholding agents and Dominican residents of the new withholding tables applicable to individuals for income tax purposes that are effective 1 January 2020 to 31 December 2020.